Essential Oil Vs. Fragrance Oil

 Common Essential Oils

 Fragrance oils are manufactured scents made in a lab.
 They are artificially created and contain artificial substances.
 They are specifically made to mimic the scent of something found in nature (such as coffee fragrance oil) or are created to evoke a feeling (such as “April rain”).
 There is a wide range of fragrance oils available and they are quite inexpensive.
 Fragrance oils are used primarily in the manufacture of perfumes, soaps, and cosmetics.
 Fragrance oils are often used in place of essential oils as a result of cost and availability.
 For this reason, naturally occurring oils also have a fragrance oil (such as lavender fragrance oil).

 - Lemon Verbena

 - Ocean Rain

-Come in to Tijon Fragrance Lab and Boutique and experience our selection of over 300 oils (both essential and fragrance).
-We are located at 7853 Herschel Ave.
-La Jolla CA 92037.
-If you have any questions, do not hesitate to call one of our Tijon Fragrance Specialists at 619.821.8219 or e-mail us at firstname.lastname@example.org.
+Come in to Tijon Parfumerie & Boutique and experience our selection of over 300 oils (both essential and fragrance).
+We are located on the lovely island of St. Martin in Grand Case.
+If you have any questions, e-mail us at firstname.lastname@example.org.